salauer/usmnt/README.md

 </tbody>
 </table>

-Canada and El Salvador have excelled against the hardest schedules so far, while Costa Rica has struggled with the easiest.
-Here’s the same table, but with the team’s GF above opponent’s average and GA below opponent’s average to get a better sense of relative performance:
+Jamaica and Honduras have had the hardest schedules (by virtue of not playing themselves or each other).
+Costa Rica and the US have had the easiest.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <thead>